learnapollo/learnapollo/content/tutorial-react/react-05.md

 ## Data Normalization and the Apollo store

 To fix this, we have to help Apollo Client out a bit.
-Unlike than Relay, Apollo is not opinionated about if or how objects in query and mutation responses are identified.
+Unlike Relay, Apollo is not opinionated about if or how objects in query and mutation responses are identified.
 In our case, all nodes have an `id` field.
 We can tell Apollo that nodes are identified by this when setting up the `client` in `src/index.js` like this:

 ```js@src/index.js
 const client = new ApolloClient({